JoseRoca/WinFBX/docs/RichEdit/CTextRange2 Class.md

 Moves the range's end to the character position of the first character found that is in the set of characters specified by *Cset*, provided that the character is found within *Count* characters of the range's end.

 ```
-FUNCTION CTextRange2.MoveEndUntil (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG) AS LONG
+FUNCTION CTextRange2.MoveEndUntil (BYVAL Cset AS VARIANT PTR, BYVAL Count AS LONG = tomForward) AS LONG
    DIM Delta AS LONG
    this.SetResult(m_pTextRange2->lpvtbl->MoveEndUntil(m_pTextRange2, Cset, Count, @Delta))
    RETURN Delta